erelsgl/limdu/README.md

 # Limdu.js

 Limdu is a machine-learning framework for Node.js.
 It supports **multi-label classification**, **online learning**, and **real-time classification**.
-Therefore, it is especially suited for natural language understanding in dialog systems.
+Therefore, it is especially suited for natural language understanding in dialog systems and chat-bots.

 Limdu is in an "alpha" state - some parts are working (see this readme), but some parts are missing or not tested.
 Contributions are welcome.